officialJCReyes/dell-esxi-plex/README.md

 With Tautulli now connected to your Plex Server, let's head over to Settings -> Web Interface and change the *HTTP Port* to 38080.
 Under *Public Tautulli Domain* I will be using https://domain.com/stats and stats as the *HTTP Root*.
 Finally, check the box for *Enable HTTP Proxy* so that we can properly proxy through Caddy.
 If you aren't prompted, restart Tautulli and you should now be able to connect to it via [127.0.0.1:38080/stats](http://127.0.0.1:38080/stats).

 #### Deluge (light-weight torrent client)
 We will need to download the latest version of Deluge from [here](https://dev.deluge-torrent.org/wiki/Download).
-Go ahead and also download the[WebAPI](https://github.com/idlesign/deluge-webapi/blob/master/dist/WebAPI-0.2.1-py2.7.egg).
+Go ahead and also download the [WebAPI](https://github.com/idlesign/deluge-webapi/blob/master/dist/WebAPI-0.2.1-py2.7.egg).
 Install Deluge with all defaults and open it once installed.
 Go to Preferences -> Plugins and enable Extractor, Label and WebUI.
 Under WebUI, enable the web interface and change the default port number to 38081.
 Open command prompt and type *nssm install Deluged*.
 Use the following settings for NSSM:

 **Path:** C:\Program Files\Deluge\deluged-debug.exe
 **Start directory:** C:\Program Files\Deluge\